-- The president’s determination that a program should be discontinued is not subject to challenge.
-Refer to Policy 3-5: Academic Program Review.
+- The President’s determination that a program should be discontinued is not subject to challenge (SFCC Policy 3-5 Academic Program Review).

 C. Restructuring of an Office or Function based on an analysis of workload, service requirements, learning/business/community need and/or service efficiency.
-Restructuring or closure shall be determined in consultation with the vice president, associate vice president or assistant vice president in charge of the office or function.
-The accreditation liaison officer shall be consulted to determine that such closure or restructuring does not place the college out of compliance with accreditation requirements of the Higher Learning Commission (HLC):
+Restructuring or closure shall be determined in consultation with the Vice President for Academic and Student Affairs, associate vice president or assistant vice president in charge of the office or function.
+The accreditation liaison officer shall be consulted to determine that such closure or restructuring does not place the college out of compliance with accreditation requirements of the Higher Learning Commission:

-- A vice president or executive director, after consultation with the president and the executive director of human resources, may determine that a particular office or function under his or her jurisdiction should be restructured based on an analysis of workload, service requirements, learning/business/community need, accreditation requirements, service efficiency, and other factors.
+- A vice president or executive director, after consultation with the President and the Executive Director of Human Resources, may determine that a particular office or function under their jurisdiction should be restructured based on an analysis of workload, service requirements, learning, business or community need, accreditation requirements, service efficiency, and other factors.

-- In such a case, the vice president, after consulting with the appropriate governance group(s), may recommend to the president the restructuring of that office or function.
+- In such a case, the Vice President for Academic and Student Affairs, after consulting with the appropriate governance group(s), may recommend to the President the restructuring of that office or function.

-- If the president determines that such a restructuring meets the applicable criteria and is in the best interests of the college, he or she shall approve the restructuring and determine which positions shall be subject to the RIF, based upon the needs of the college after the restructuring.
+- If the President determines that such a restructuring meets the applicable criteria and is in the best interests of the College, they shall approve the restructuring and determine which positions shall be subject to the reduction-in-force, based upon the needs of the College after the restructuring.

-- If a RIF is the result of the restructuring of an office or function, a regular employee affected by the RIF shall receive at least sixty (60) calendar days’ notice of the termination of his or her employment.
+- If a reduction-in-force is the result of the restructuring of an office or function, a regular employee affected by the reduction-in-force shall receive at least sixty (60) calendar days’ notice of the termination of their employment.

-- Wherever possible, regular employees and core faculty members subject to RIF shall be placed in other open positions at the college for which they are qualified if such positions are open at the time of the RIF or at any time within three (3) months following the date of the RIF.
+- Wherever possible, regular employees and core faculty members subject to a reduction-in-force shall be placed in other open positions at the College for which they are qualified if such positions are open at the time of the reduction-in-force or at any time within three (3) months following the date of the reduction-in-force.
 After the initial three (3) months, they can reapply and be considered and internal consideration for an additional three (3) months if they meet minimum qualifications.

-- If a regular employee or core faculty member rejects the placement in another open position for which he or she is qualified, that employee will be considered to have resigned.
+- If a regular employee or core faculty member rejects the placement in another open position for which they are qualified, that employee will be considered to have resigned.

-- A loss of grant money or grant funding does not require a Reduction in Force (RIF).
+A loss of grant money or grant funding does not require a reduction-in-force.
 Terminations may be made based on the loss of funding without notice.

-- Notice of a RIF for a contract employee shall be provided pursuant to the terms of that employee’s contract.
+- Notice of a reduction-in-force for a contract employee shall be provided pursuant to the terms of that employee’s contract.

 - The date of service of the notice shall be the date that the written notice was mailed by certified mail, faxed or e-mailed to the regular employee or core faculty member.